top of page

 2. Speak to a Licensed Therapist

-Organizations like World Health Organization emphasize that maternal mental health is essential for both mother and child.
+Therapy is not weakness — it is support.
+Organizations like the World Health Organization emphasize that maternal mental health is essential for both mother and child.

 3. Join a Support Community

+You don’t have to go through this alone.
 This is exactly why MomCircleNG exists — a safe space for Nigerian moms to talk about:

-* Mental health
+Mental health

-* Identity after motherhood
+Identity after motherhood

-* Emotional stress
+Emotional stress

-* Real-life struggles
+Real-life struggles

 💛 You deserve to be heard too.